Solar Icons

 Server-Side Rendering (SSR)

-Learn how to use Solar Icons in a Server-Side Rendering (SSR) environment like Next.js or Remix.
+Use Solar Icons in SSR environments like Next.js or Remix.

-The @solar-icons/react package is designed to work seamlessly in both client-side and server-side rendering environments.
+The @solar-icons/react package supports client-side and server-side rendering.

 Note

-This guide applies primarily to the @solar-icons/react package.
-The @solar-icons/react-perf package is simpler and generally works out-of-the-box with SSR without special considerations.
+This guide applies to @solar-icons/react.
+The @solar-icons/react-perf package works with SSR out of the box.

-2. @solar-icons/react/ssr: This is a dedicated SSR entry point.
-The icon components exported from here do not use the React Context API.
+2. @solar-icons/react/ssr: Dedicated SSR entry point.
+Components do not use the React Context API and remain Server Components (no "use client" directive).

 import { ArrowUp } from '@solar-icons/react/ssr'